Back to recipes

 4. Step 4

 In a medium saucepan, combine toasted sesame oil, ground ginger, minced garlic, soy sauce, water, and brown sugar.
-Heat over medium-high heat, stirring until the sugar dissolves.
+Heat over medium-high, stirring until the sugar dissolves.

 5. Step 5